mattegoat/pragma-docs/docs/versioned_docs/version-V3/howItWorks/Roadmap.md

 ## Further Audits

 Pragma Network has already been audited by leading security research firm [Zellic](https://www.zellic.io/) (also audited Pyth, LayerZero, 1inch and many more), report to be released soon.
-Further audits are upcoming by partners such as Trail of Bits (who are auditing StarkNet as well).
+Further audits are upcoming by partners such as Nethermind.

 ## Pragma X